wujjpp/socket.io.xcx/README.md

 io.on('connection', function (socket) {

-    // when the client emits 'new message', this listens and executes socket.on('message', function (data) {
+    // when the client emits 'message', this listens and executes socket.on('message', function (data) {

         console.log('message from client: ', data);